kekyo/chibicc-cil-toolchain/README.md

     ret
 ```

+On the surface, this toolchain can be regarded as just another CIL assembler variant.
-.NET standard ILAsm is a comprehensive and primitive toolchain as a CIL assembler,
+.NET standard ILAsm is an exhaustive and primitive toolchain as a CIL assembler.
-while chibild includes several important features to improve interoperability with the C language.
+On the other hand, chibicc-toolchain differs in that it includes several important features
+to improve interoperability with the C language.

 It is WIP and broadcasting side-by-side Git commit portion on [YouTube (In Japanese)](https://bit.ly/3XbqPSQ).